 In the Add Data Source dialog box, search for and select HDFS.

 Click Test Connectivity.
-A status of Connected indicates that the connection is successful.
+A status of Connected confirms the connection is successful.

 Click Complete.

-Add an Elasticsearch data source in the same way.
+Add an Elasticsearch data source using the same process.
 For more information, see Add an Elasticsearch data source.

 You can use the codeless UI or code editor to configure the batch synchronization task.
 In this example, the codeless UI is used.
 For information about how to use the code editor to configure the batch synchronization task, see Configure a batch synchronization task using the code editor and Elasticsearch Writer.